-Final simplfied diagram.
+Final simplified diagram.
 Left side 12v receptacle eventually will be used for a plug in DC charger for my laptop.
-It requires 19v@4+amps, doesnt use USB/currently use inveter to power its 110v/19v 'brick'.
+It requires 19v@4+amps, doesn't use USB/currently use inverter to power its 110v/19v 'brick'.

 Solder branch 'tee' for the incoming hot to split and feed switches.
 Continuous 14ga red runs to left switch with soldered on branch running to right.
 This will run to seat box and terminate with male bullet.
 Hot source,(12ga black in seat box), terminates with female bullet.

 Bit later and wired.
 Used flag terminals on the switch ends for more room to install/remove.
 From the switches back to 12v receptacles used 14ga black for power.
 The possibility exists I may add gauges or need power in shelf for something else.
-If it needs constant Ill tap red, if to be controlled by switches, black (Though that will require diodes if tied to say simple meter, so one switch doesn't back feed the other).
+If it needs constant power I'll tap red wire, if to be controlled by switches, black.
 Hence the black and red so I can see what's what.